 - You are “in actual physical control” of the motor vehicle.1

-2) How can a sleeping person be “in control” of a parked motor vehicle in Nevada?
+2) How can a sleeping person be “in control” of a parked motor vehicle?

 Whenever the keys are in the ignition.
 Under Nevada DUI law, having your keys in the ignition qualifies as being in control of the car even if the engine is off and you are sleeping in the backseat or by the side of the road.

 There are additional circumstances that make it more likely for police to arrest a sleeping person for DUI.
 These include:

 - The car is on a public road; or